drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

     ticket_sales.sales );
 ```

-5. Now, paste in the following SELECT statement.
+5. Paste in the following SELECT statement.
 As before __do not__ click the Run button.
 Examine how many bytes will be processed by the query.

 ```
 SELECT * FROM ticket_sales.sales_partitioned_by_date;
 ```

 6. Now, paste the following query.
-Notice, significantly less data will be processed when the query is run.
+Notice significantly less data will be processed when the query is run.
 Less data processed means less cost and faster queries.

 ```
 SELECT * FROM ticket_sales.sales_partitioned_by_date WHERE DATE(saletime) = '2008-10-18';